 A scholarship may be awarded either at the same time or after you are offered a place by your department.
 It may be awarded either before or after you have been offered a college place.

 The seven UK Research Councils are publicly funded bodies that support research and studentships across a range of subject areas.
-High numbers of awards are received by our graduates in recognition of the quality of the world-class research carried out at Oxford.
+High numbers of awards are received by our postgraduate students in recognition of the quality of the world-class research carried out at Oxford.
 Some colleges also provide partnership awards linked to Research Council awards, details of which are available under College Partnership Awards.